Unpacking the Latest Options Trading Trends in Eli Lilly

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $240.0 to $1180.0 for Eli Lilly over the last 3 months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $700.0 to $1100.0 for Eli Lilly during the past quarter.

 |Symbol